The beginner's guide to investment Your rights as an investor

 If you have a problem with a financial product, service or advice from an authorised firm, first complain to the firm involved.
 It is obliged to acknowledge your complaint within four weeks (30 days) and must resolve your complaint within eight weeks.

 If you have not had a response within this time or the complaint has not been upheld, you can take your case to the FOS.
-The ombudsman can order a firm to put matters right, including awards up to £100,000.
+The ombudsman can order a firm to put matters right and pay you compensation of up to £150,000.

 If you're unhappy with the ombudsman’s verdict, you can bring a court case against the firm.
 However, this can be time consuming and a costly experience, whereas going to the FOS is free and requires no legal representation.